DATAMATH CALCULATOR MUSEUM

 disassembled TI-Nspire Prototype makes use of one ST NAND256R3A NAND

-Flash-ROM with 32M Bytes size.
+Flash-ROM with 32M Bytes capacity.

 is the abbreviation of synchronous dynamic random access memory and is used as